: 2018-12-22 Modified date : 2019-03-12

 Throughout history, urbanization has been a lasting mark of man on this earth, leaving it as evidence and entrenched landmarks, in a time that is going on and changing.

-No, it is not just deaf buildings, but designs that resulted in a geometrical thought that chronicles the features of a specific era with its culture, its customs, its economy, and the genius of its inhabitants.
+No, they are not just deaf buildings, but designs that resulted in a geometrical thought that chronicles the features of a specific era with its culture, its customs, its economy, and the genius of its inhabitants.

 Then tangible figures will emerge on the ground we the next generation pass through then it tells us a lot more...